pchampio/Easy-Minecraft-Deploying/README.md

 # Easy-Minecraft-Deploying
 Deploy Minecraft in 60 seconds

-Setting up an Minecraft server is now to simple.
-You don't nee anymore find the related Minecraft-server link to download.
+Setting up a Minecraft server is now way to simple.
+You don't need anymore to find the related Minecraft-server link to download.

 #### Features (in order of execution) :
   - Auto installation of